MicrosoftDocs/architecture-center/docs/operator-guides/aks/aks-triage-cluster-health.md

 ![AKS Diagnose and solve problems Results - Networking Tile](images/aks-diagnostics-tile.png)

 I received a diagnostic alert indicating that the disconnection may be related to my *Cluster DNS*.
-To gether more information, I clicked on *View details*.
+To gather more information, I clicked on *View details*.

 ![AKS Diagnose and solve problems Results - Networking](images/aks-diagnostics-results.png)